 You can also apply to protect a traditional term for a wine product.

-GB producers will need to secure protection under the UK GI schemes before applying to the EU schemes to protect a product name in NI or the EU.
+Producers in Great Britain will need to secure protection under the UK GI schemes before applying to the EU schemes to protect a product name in Northern Ireland or the EU.

-If you’re a NI producer, you can apply to protect a product name in NI and the EU under the EU GI scheme.
-You can also apply to the UK GI scheme to protect your product name in GB.
+If you’re a Northern Ireland producer, you can apply to protect a product name in Northern Ireland and the EU under the EU GI scheme.
+You can also apply to the UK GI scheme to protect your product name in Great Britain.
 You do not need to secure UK GI protection first.

 Defra will handle your application under the UK GI scheme application process.
 You must make it clear if you are applying to one or both schemes in your application.

-The Department for Environment, Food and Rural Affairs (Defra) is the competent authority for the GI schemes in the UK (including NI).
-It manages the schemes with support from the Scottish Government, the Welsh Government and the Department of Agriculture, Environment and Rural Affairs (DAERA) for NI.
+The Department for Environment, Food and Rural Affairs (Defra) is the competent authority for the GI schemes in the UK (including Northern Ireland).
+It manages the schemes with support from the Scottish Government, the Welsh Government and the Department of Agriculture, Environment and Rural Affairs (DAERA) for Northern Ireland.

 Use a UK GI scheme registered product name